Adasha/proximity-effect/README.md

 Modify CSS properties on children of target element based on mouse pointer proximity.
 Port of an old Flash component, missing some features but gained others.
-6Kb minified.
+9Kb minified.

-Now using Babel, but not yet checking for features so still needs a capable browser.
+Fairly widely compatible but effects are dependent on browser support.

 [View demos on adasha.com](http://www.adasha.com/lab/mousefader)